-For the financial year ended 30 June 2022, the ARMC had carried out the following activities in the discharge of its duties and responsibilities:-
+For the financial year ended 30 June 2023, the ARMC had carried out the following activities in the discharge of its duties and responsibilities:- (Cont'd)

-- (1) Met with the external auditors twice in the absence of Management to discuss on any significant audit issues which may have arisen in the course of their audit of the Group. - (2) Reviewed and approved the Directors' Report and Audited Financial Statements from the external auditors in respect of their audit of the Group for the financial year ended 30 June 2022. - (3) Reviewed the quarterly financial results announcements for each quarter of the Group to ensure the Company's compliance with the Main Market Listing Requirements ("MMLR"), applicable approved accounting standards and other legal and regulatory requirements, prior to recommending them for the Board of Director's consideration and approval. - (4) Reviewed the Audit Planning Memorandum prepared by external auditors in relation to the audit on the Group's financial statements for the financial year ended 30 June 2022. - (5) Reviewed the Internal Audit Plan prepared by internal auditors for the financial year ended 30 June 2023. - (6) Reviewed and discussed the effectiveness of the Group's risk management and internal control system. - (7) Reviewed and discussed the quarterly financial presented by the Management, including monitoring the progress on long outstanding debts and banking facilities. - (8) Reviewed the Group's Related Party Transaction and Recurrent Related Party Transaction at every quarterly meeting. - (9) Appraised and evaluated the performance of external auditors.
-The ARMC was satisfied with the performance of the external auditors and recommended them to the Board for their re-appointment. - (10) Appraised and evaluated the internal audit function of the Company and to discuss the internal audit function which include the following:- - (i) the adequacy of the scope, functions, competency and resources of the internal audit functions and that it has the necessary authority to carry out its work; and - (ii) the internal audit programme, processes, the results of the internal audit programme, process or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function.
+- (3) Reviewed the quarterly financial results announcements for each quarter of the Group to ensure the Company's compliance with the MMLR, applicable approved accounting standards and other legal and regulatory requirements, prior to recommending them for the Board of Director's consideration and approval. - (4) Reviewed the Audit Planning Memorandum prepared by external auditors in relation to the audit on the Group's financial statements for FYE 2023. - (5) Reviewed the Internal Audit Plan prepared by internal auditors for FYE 2023. - (6) Reviewed and discussed the effectiveness of the Group's risk management and internal control system. - (7) Reviewed and discussed the quarterly financial performance presented by the Management, including monitoring the progress on long outstanding debts and banking facilities. - (8) Reviewed the Group's Related Party Transaction and Recurrent Related Party Transaction at every quarterly meeting. - (9) Appraised and evaluated the performance of external auditors.
+The ARMC was satisfied with the performance of the external auditors and recommended them to the Board for their re-appointment. - (10) Appraised and evaluated the internal audit function of the Company and to discuss the internal audit function which include the following:- - (i) the adequacy of the scope, functions, competency, and resources of the internal audit functions and that it has the necessary authority to carry out its work; and - (ii) the internal audit programme, processes, the results of the internal audit programme, process or investigation undertaken and whether or not appropriate action is taken on the recommendations of the internal audit function.